-Unwanted paint splatters on surfaces, paint stains on clothes, and skin can make you cringe.
+Unwanted paint splatters on surfaces, and paint stains on clothes can make you cringe.
 Since white spirit is effective in removing stains, can it remove paint?
-Here is the answer to that.

 White spirit will remove paint from different surfaces including concrete, wood, and tiles.
 But the solvent works better on fresh paint.